ProTechEx/vgpu-proxmox/README.md

 ### Installing the driver

-Now that all the required patches are applies, you can install the driver
+Now that all the required patches are applied, you can install the driver
 ```bash
 ./nvidia-installer --dkms
 ```

 The installer will ask you `Would you like to register the kernel module sources with DKMS?
 This will allow DKMS to automatically build a new module, if you install a different kernel later.`, answer with `Yes`.

-Depending on your hardware, the installation could take a minute.
+Depending on your hardware, the installation could take a minute or two.

-If everything went right, you should get presented with this message.
+If everything went right, you will be presented with this message.
 ```
 Installation of the NVIDIA Accelerated Graphics Driver for Linux-x86_64 (version: 450.156) is now complete.
 ```